borkdude/lein2boot/README.md

 # lein2boot

 This is a sample project that demonstrates how to achieve the same development and build process in leiningen and boot.

+Both project configurations support:

-The project supports code reloading on the server and on the client.
+- code reloading on the server (Clojure) and on the client (ClojureScript)

-The project has a client side part written in ClojureScript and Reagent.
-The server side part is a Ring handler served by Jetty.
+- building production ClojureScript
+- packaging the application as a standalone jar

 ## Leiningen